-This delicious and festive pork tenderloin with cranberry sauce recipe, perfect for any holiday season gathering, whether a family meal or entertaining.
+This delicious and festive Pork Tenderloin with Cranberry Maple Balsamic Sauce is perfect for any holiday season gathering, whether a family meal or entertaining.

 - 1 cup maple syrup